wolfSSL/wolfTPM/examples/README.md

 The TLS example uses TPM based ECDHE (ECC Ephemeral key) support.
 It can be disabled using `CFLAGS="-DWOLFTPM2_USE_SW_ECDHE"` or `#define WOLFTPM2_USE_SW_ECDHE`.
 We are also looking into using the 2-phase `TPM2_EC_Ephemeral` and `TPM2_ZGen_2Phase` methods for improved performance and scalability.

-Note: To force ECC use with wolfSSL when RSA is enabled define `TLS_USE_ECC`.
+To force ECC use with wolfSSL when RSA is enabled define `TLS_USE_ECC`.

+To use symmetric AES/Hashing/Hmac with the TPM define `WOLFTPM_USE_SYMMETRIC`.

 Generation of the Client and Server Certificates requires running:
 1. `./examples/csr/csr`